departmentfortransport/street-manager-docs/docs/_articles/business-rules-version-1-32.md

 ### 18.2.
 Eligible inspections

 * The following are the criteria for an inspection to be included in the sample list, per category:
   * Category A - undertaken during the progress of the works.
 Therefore, works that are live/in-progress.
-They would expire from sampling on the proposed end date of the work record, or actual stop, if it was available
+They would expire from sampling on the proposed end date of the work record, or actual stop, if it was available at the time of generating the sample
   * Category B - Undertaken within the six months following interim or permanent reinstatement date i.e. the reinstatement date specified when added.
 Work records eligible for this category would be those with a reinstatement carried out less than than six months ago and would expire from sampling when the latest reinstatement was six months old or greater.
 Only applies to excavation reinstatements
   * Category C - Undertaken within the three months preceding the end of the guarantee period for permanent reinstatement only.
 Work records eligible for this category would be those with a guarantee end date coming up within the next 3 months and would expire when the end date is reached.
 Only applies to excavation reinstatements